0.0 Executive Summary

 Risk: Unauthorized Device Access

-Uncontrolled USB and network ports can allow data theft or malware.
+Uncontrolled USB and network ports can allow data theft or malware attacks.

 Mitigation: Restrict access to ports and control which devices can be connected.